mallasujith/FWC-IITH/Vaman_ESP32/README.md

 6) Connect the arduino and vaman together, connect arduino to phone via otg and then vaman to arduino via the installation pdf.
 7) Now we have to be in the setup directory and run <b> pio run </b>.
 8) Remeber to remove enable pin <b>EN</b> as soon as it displays <b>Connecting...</b> and then remove <b>0</b> pin when it displays <b>writing 100%</b> and before           <b>Leaving...</b>
-9) Once after succesfully uploading the code
+9) Once after succesfully uploading the code, we can upload new code using <b>pio run -t nobuild -t upload --upload-port 192.168.210.X </b>